CharlotteFrancis/RMG/README.md

 ---
 ## Contributing
-To contribute just make your own branch and suggest changes to me.
+If you want to contribute to RMG just create your own branch and then reach out to me if you come up with anything cool.

 ---
 ## Tests
-To test this application just input data for one of your own repositories.
+If you want to test this application then just fill it out with information on one of your own repositories!

 ---
 ## Questions